 Enable/Disable built-in Administrator account using Intune

-However, if you are using Windows LAPS and managing a built-in Administrator account, It must be enabled before you can deploy LAPS policy to the device.
+However, if you are using Windows LAPS and managing a built-in Administrator account, It must be enabled before you can deploy the LAPS policy to the device.

 Local admin account status on Windows 10/11 device